iobroker-community-adapters/ioBroker.tankerkoenig/README.md

 ### __WORK IN PROGRESS__
 * (xXBJXx) fixed TypeError: Cannot read property 'length' of undefined in addDiscount when the value is `boolean / undefined`
 * (xXBJXx) fixed Error: DB closed when the adapter is stopped
+* (xXBJXx) object creation optimized
+* (xXBJXx) request interval default value changed to 10 minutes and minimum value to 10 minutes
+* (xXBJXx) added a check for the Station ID is already configured (in edit mode)

 ### 3.3.1 (2022-12-30)
 * (xXBJXx) fixed TypeError: Cannot read properties of undefined [Issue #104](https://github.com/iobroker-community-adapters/ioBroker.tankerkoenig/issues/104)